James McConnell Anderson

-James McConnell "Mac" Anderson (August 9, 1907 in New Orleans – April 3, 1998 in Jackson County, Mississippi) was an American painter, muralist, and pottery designer and decorator, youngest of the three brothers (along with Walter Inglis Anderson and founder Peter Anderson) who collaborated at Shearwater Pottery, Ocean Springs, Mississippi.
+James McConnell "Mac" Anderson (August 9, 1907 in New Orleans – April 3, 1998 in Jackson County, Mississippi) was an American painter, muralist, and pottery designer and decorator, youngest of the three brothers (along with Walter Inglis Anderson and founder Peter Anderson) who collaborated at Shearwater Pottery, in Ocean Springs, Mississippi.

 Early life and education

 Born in New Orleans, Anderson was the third and youngest son of Annette McConnell and George Walter Anderson.
 He attended military boarding school, (Isidore Newman School) and in Chattanooga (The McCallie School), graduating in 1926.
-He studied architecture at Tulane University with William Spratling from 1926 until 1928, before devoting himself to the family business.
+He studied architecture at Tulane University with William Spratling from 1926 until 1928.

 Art and business career

 Anderson's brother Peter opened the Shearwater Pottery Factory in Ocean Springs, Mississippi in 1928, on a 24-acre parcel of property his parents had purchased in 1918.
 In 1929 Anderson and his brother Walter built an extension adjacent to Peter's factory.
 The brothers began working at the Annex in 1930.
 Anderson made molds, fired the products, and supervised Shearwater's production.

 In Shearwater's third year of existence (1931), he joined his brother Walter ("Bob") in a new business venture, "the Shearwater Annex", where, over the years, the two of them designed and produced inexpensive decorative objects ranging from sets of ceramic baseball and football players, to humorous figurines of Southern blacks and legendary pirates, to lamp bases, and smaller objects called "widgets", which "filled spaces in the kiln under the larger pieces to increase the value of the firing" (Lebow, "James McConnell Anderson").
 Characteristic pieces included the baseball player series, woodpecker mugs, small fish and animals (Patti Carr Black, p.
 200).
 The figurines, which appealed to Gulf Coast tourists, received national publicity in the early 1930s and helped Shearwater survive the Depression.

-More important to Anderson's artistic legacy were his meticulously decorated vases and bowls, several of which won recognition in the Robineau competition at Syracuse University); his ceramic murals, done with his brother Peter, for the Ocean Springs Public School under the auspices of the Public Works of Art Project (1934) and, beginning in the 1940s, his oil paintings, fabric designs, block prints, and private and public murals.